 Since kids with autism can get special education services, does that mean autism is a learning disability?

-No, autism spectrum disorder (ASD) isn’t a learning disability.
-But it does affect learning—sometimes in ways like learning disabilities.
-And kids who have autism are often eligible for special education services.
+No, (ASD) isn’t a learning disability.
+But it does affect learning — sometimes in ways like learning disabilities.
+And kids who have autism are often eligible for services.

-Special education law covers 13 types of disabilities, including a category known as specific learning disability (SLD).
+Special education law covers 13 types of disabilities, including a category known as (SLD).
 Autism is another category.

 Kids who have an SLD have challenges in certain academic skills.
 Reading, writing, and math are the main ones.
 Autism may cause challenges in those areas, too.
 However, it also has a broader impact on how kids develop.